 Cross reactivity, by the way, was the way the nature of immunity was first discovered: people that had had cow pox didn't get small pox.
 The antibodies that cow pox elicited – to fight the cow pox bug – were effective against the small pox bug.

-One of the things that I had previously shown was that if the genes in a system were discovered in a different order (using exactly the same data on reactions), one would get different models for the system.
+One of the things that I had previously shown was that if the genes in a system were discovered in a different order (using exactly the same data on reactions), the standard method would get different models for the system.
 One of the NIH reviewers for my grant renewals called this "the most important finding to come out of his work".
 But if different sequences of discovering the same facts lead to different conclusions, how confident can we be that one of them (the one history has presented us with) is correct.
 What we ought to see is things converging to the same model, whatever the sequence of discovery.

 There are two things combining in an immunogenetic system: immunology and genetics.
 If we oversimplify things immunologically (by denying cross reactivity with our choice of symbolism), then the complexity of nature, not to be denied, shows up as a genetic over complication.
 The most noticeable of these over complications is linkage disequilibrium; that is, things don't turn out statistically as predicted.

 In a previous book series contribution with Dr. Hirschfeld we had shown that linkage disequilibrium completely disappeared when the system (the human Ag blood group system) was modeled by the labeled reaction matrices.
-Dr. Robert Rosen, the editor of the series, wrote us that our contribution was exactly the sort of intellectually stimulating material that he wanted in his series – more encouragement.
+Dr. Robert Rosen, the editor of the series, wrote us that our contribution was "exactly the sort of intellectually stimulating material" that he wanted in his series – more encouragement.

 The paper with the new model for HLA was submitted to the Journal of Theoretical Biology.
 The reviewer abandoned his anonymity and sent me a copy of his recommendation to the editor: "His result on HLA is extremely important, and is likely to enhance theoretical biology in the eyes of experimentalists."
 He also invited me to a meeting in Santa Fe, New Mexico.

 After my talk at the computers-in-biology conference, a man working for one of the computer companies came up to me.
 He said he was a former professor of chemistry, and he had made what to him was an exciting discovery.
 It seemed to promise opening up an entirely new field of chemical research.
 He published his paper on his discovery, and excitedly awaited the results.
 As for the results, his words were, "The silence was deafening."
 He said he had to tell me about this because he knew from my talk that same thing was going to happen to me.
-(I believe now that if something is too different from what people are doing, it gets ignored.)

 He was right.
 There were experiments that could be done to confirm one model over the other.
 No one evidently wanted to do them.
 Theoretical biology was not much enhanced in the eyes of the experimentalists in HLA research, who as far as I know, continued using the old symbolism with all its failures: for example, statistically predicted gene combinations that never occur in the data – "perhaps" because each such combination causes some deadly disease that kills the people that have it.